 Don't worry if other icons appear as you are typing the text for the icon you want.
 Once you're done, our ligatures will honor the final word you've typed.
 You can also type in an icon's alias, if you like to stay undercover like Ethan Hunt.

-Font Awesome 6 font comes in 4 font weights: Solid, Regular, Light, and Thin.
+Font Awesome 6 comes in several styles, depending on the typeface you're using.
 If you've installed all

-.otfs, you can change the weight of your text layer/block to switch between the different icon visual styles.
-(Remember, Brands and Duotones have their own font.)
+.otfs, you can change the weight of your text layer/block to switch between the different icon styles.
+(Duotone and Brands have their own font that only have one weight.)

 You can also add duotone icons into your designs using ligatures, but you'll need to add each of the icon's layers separately, and then take an extra step to align the two layers.